 Translation Note: The Inglés version of this content is being displayed because the Español translation is unavailable.

-The Studies Database has been published to facilitate free access to information that can support curricular transformation and replacement of animal experiments.
+This resource has been published to facilitate free access to information that can support curricular transformation and replacement of animal experiments.
 Functionality that allows comments on each study has been integrated into the resource to encourage critique and debate.

 The contents of the Studies Database reflect major themes such as technological innovation, experience of implementation, assessment and comparative studies.
 The studies can provide valuable information on topics ranging from teaching objectives, the hidden curriculum and conscientious objection to alternative physiology classes, microsurgical training and haptic technology.